rollthecloudinc/climatewarrior/README.md

 ## How it works

 ClimateWarrior transforms your GitHub repository into a green, climate-aware database.
-The REST API enables you to perform CRUD operations directly onto your repository, with all changes tracked by Git's versioning system.
-Each request is handled by an edge proxy near you, which delegates compute to the data center with the lowest electricity grid carbon intensity—significantly reducing your software's carbon footprint.
+It allows you to perform CRUD (Create, Read, Update, Delete) operations directly onto your repository using its REST API.
+All changes to your data are tracked by Git's powerful versioning system, providing an automatic historical record of your data.

+In an effort to minimize the carbon footprint of software operations, each API request you make is handled by an edge proxy located near you.
+This edge proxy then delegates the compute work to a data center within the geography with the lowest electricity grid carbon intensity.
+This could be any one of our globally distributed services located in Montreal, Ashburn VA, San Francisco, Dublin, London, Frankfurt, Stockholm, or Norway East.

+This system not only reduces latency and improves performance but also significantly reduces the carbon emissions associated with data storage and retrieval.
+By using ClimateWarrior, you're not just taking advantage of a powerful data storage solution, but also contributing to the fight against climate change.

 ## Security